smartstore/user-docs/en/user-guide/configuration/setting-up-tax-calculation.md

 The **Tax By Country & State & Zip** provider allows you to configure tax rates based on the **Country, State or Zip Code** of the current customer's address for all of the configured **Tax Categories**.
 The rate that has been configured for a  **Tax Category** will be applied to products assigned to this category.
 Since there are different tax classes for every state in the USA, you should activate the **Tax By Country & State & Zip** provider to configure tax rates if your shop is located in the USA.

-> [!INFO]
+{% hint style="info" %}
-> When configuring **Tax Categories** for different regions, you can enter a zip code either as a specific value or a range pattern (e.g. 4000-4999).
+When configuring **Tax Categories** for different regions, you can enter a zip code either as a specific value or a range pattern (e.g. 4000-4999).
 You can also define wildcard characters such as \* or ?.
 If the zip field is empty, this tax rate will apply to all zip codes for the given country or state/province, regardless of zip code.
 NOTE: Both min and max part MUST have the same amount of leading zeroes ("0100-0999" is valid, whereas "0010-0999" is invalid)
+{% endhint %}

 ![](./attachments/tax-provider-by-country.png)